-- When "Multi" is selected as the metering mode, certain procedures cause the metering mode setting to change automatically as described below. - Changing the exposure compensation setting (page 80) to a value other than 0.0 changes the metering mode setting to "Center Weighted."
-The metering mode changes back to "Multi" when you return the exposure compensation setting to 0.0.
+- When "Multi" is selected as the metering mode, certain procedures cause the metering mode setting to change automatically as described below. - Changing the exposure compensation setting (page 79) to a value other than 0.0 changes the metering mode setting to "Center Weighted."
+The metering mode changes back to "Multi" when you return the exposure compensation setting to 0.0. - When "Multi" is selected, the icon is not displayed when you return to the REC mode information display (page 26).